 Most, however, are tensioner fit, and that’s a good thing; stretch fit can be challenging in confined engine bays.
 That said, some serpentine belts fitted to large engines can be tricky to fit also.
 I won’t use the word hard, as the mission itself is relatively easy; completing the mission with a lack of real estate that’s what tests your metal.

 Before you get started, here are a few tips.
-If you were replacing the belt, first make a diagram of how it’s routed, you may think you’ll remember but if there’s a ton of pulleys, it’s easy to get lost.
-A picture works too but often can’t get all the pulleys in the shot.
+If you were replacing the belt, first make a diagram of how it’s routed, you may think you’ll remember, but if there are a ton of pulleys, it’s easy to get lost.
+A picture works, too, but often can’t get all the pulleys in the shot.

-A quick google of your vehicle SERP belt routing or YouTube is the two best resources of info.
-As belt replacing is common, there’ll be lots of info.
+A quick Google of your vehicle SERP belt routing or YouTube is the two best resources of info.
+As belt replacement is common, there’ll be lots of info.

 Anyhow, here’s an outline of what each belt type fitting process looks like.

 Most vehicles won’t require covers or shields removed in order to fit belts.
-However the larger the engine, generally speaking, the more challenging the job is, and so expect and allow for a cover or two.
+However, the larger the engine, generally speaking, the more challenging the job is, so expect and allow for a cover or two.

 The fitting process is as follows: